 Is Canon or Nikon better for landscape photography?

 Both Canon and Nikon produce great options for landscape photographers, so which one produces the best camera really comes down to your personal preferences and needs.
 The Canon EOS 5DS R is a great option for those invested or wants to invest in the Canon ecosystem, while our top pick from Nikon would be the Nikon D850 – another star performer when it comes to landscape photography.

 How many megapixels do I need for landscape photography?

 Few cameras on the market today have less than 16 MP, and even those have a high enough resolution to capture quality images.
 That said, the higher the megapixels, the better equipped your camera is for producing impressive quality images and large-scale prints.
 The Sony A7R IV, for example, has a whopping 61-megapixel sensor, making it a top choice for serious landscape photographers.

 Yes – a lot of mirrorless cameras are just as equipped for landscape photography as DSLRs.
 In fact, they offer advantages such as being smaller and lighter and thus easier to take on travels, hikes and adventures.

 So there you have it – 5 incredible cameras to choose from to take with you on your next outdoor adventure.

-Armed with our tips for landscape photography a lens or two and one of these cameras, there’s really no excuse for capturing the great outdoors in all its glory.
+Armed with one of the best camera models in this guide and a lens or two, there’s really no excuse for capturing the great outdoors in all its glory.